 Coronavirus patient released from hospital after 47 days

-BATON ROUGE - Medical staff at Our Lady of the Lake Hospital lined the gangway, cheering and applauding as Tara Green was wheeled out of the automatic doors and into the parking garage.
-The celebration comes 47 days after Green first walked in, sick with COVID-19.
+BATON ROUGE - Medical staff at Our Lady of the Lake Hospital lined the gangway, cheering and applauding as Tera Greene was wheeled out of the automatic doors and into the parking garage.
+The celebration comes 47 days after Greene first walked in, sick with COVID-19.

-While in the hospital's care, Green was intubated and put on life support.
+While in the hospital's care, Greene was intubated and put on life support.
 Her family says it's her will and faith that brought her back to them.

-"She knew that we need her, I need her, we all need her," daughter Simone Green said.
+"She knew that we need her, I need her, we all need her," daughter Simone Greene said.
 "She's never really sick so I knew deep down that she would pull through, and she wasn't done, she wasn't going to give up and she's still not giving up."

-Tara Green's son also spent time sick in the hospital with the coronavirus but has since recovered.
-Green's mother was admitted to the hospital a day after she was, but did not survive.
+Tera Greene's son also spent time sick in the hospital with the coronavirus but has since recovered.
+Greene's mother was admitted to the hospital a day after she was, but did not survive.

 While she was in the hospital, family members checked in by FaceTiming her and received updates from Dr. Mary Raven.